Russ Harvey Consulting - Computer and Internet Services

 LastPass Encrypts Your Password Vault

-The good news is that LastPass encrypts your password vault before it uploads it to the cloud &mdmash; one of the reasons I recommended it.
+The good news is that LastPass encrypts your password vault before it uploads it to the cloud.
+Unfortunately, many LastPass vaults were protected with much fewer than 100,100 iterations.

-However, There are Serious Concerns
+Other Serious Concerns

-However, there are some very serious concerns:
+However, there are some very serious concerns including the sort of data that was not encrypted:

-When more details started to come out in January and February indicating that LastPass had failed to inform or enforce users that were using 5,000 or fewer iterations in their LastPass settings (the default for new users prior to July 9, 2018) that they should upgrade to at least 600,000.
+When more details started to come out in January and February indicating that LastPass had failed to inform or enforce users to upgrade the number of iterations to at least 600,000 in settings.

 LastPass makes use of the Password Based Key Derivation Function (PBKDF2) which makes it harder for someone to guess your account password through a brute-force attack.
 Each round of PBKDF2 hashing converts your original input — the master password — into a unique encryption key using hashing.
-This type of hashing can't be reversed.
-The more PBKDF2 iterations you apply, the more secure the encryption key will be and the harder it will be to guess.

 Even if your vault's password and iterations were decent, LastPass didn't encrypt everything.

-A few days ago LastPass admitted that unknown attackers copied their “vault data.”
 It certainly doesn't help that LastPass failed to clarify which parts of the vaults are encrypted and which are not.
-LastPass support adds to the confusion by stating that password notes aren't encrypted which I'm quite certain is wrong.

 Passwords, account and user names, as well as password notes are encrypted.
 Everything else: not so much.
-Page addresses are merely hex-encoded and various metadata fields are just plain text.

 What Data was Accessed?